prohippo/ActiveWatch/README.md

 ActiveWatch (AW) is a set of Java software modules for building various statistical text processing capabilities.
-It is unusual in its being based on indexing text according to only a finite set of selected lexical features instead of whole words.
-It represents text items as M-dimensional numerical vectors, where M will be on the order of 10⁴.
+It is unusual in its indexing of text according to a finite set of selected lexical features instead of whole words.
+It represents individual text items as N-dimensional numerical vectors, where N will be on the order of 10⁴.

-For an AW User Guide, see the file AWug.pdf in this repository.
-For a general description of finite and other kinds of indexing see the repository file HowtoIndex.pdf.
+For a full AW User Guide, see the file AWug.pdf in this GitHub repository.
+For a mathematical and historical description of finite and other kinds of text indexing in general, see the repository file HowtoIndex.pdf.

-Finite indexing lets us reliably estimate the probability that a given lexical feature occurs in a text item of given length.
+Finite indexing lets us reliably estimate the probability that a given lexical feature occurs in a text item of a given length.
 A multinomial model can then be applied to compute a statistically scaled inner-product similarity measure between pairs of vectors.
 This offers an alternative to the normalized, but unscaled, cosine similarity of Gerard Salton.